On P^1-stabilization in unstable motivic homotopy theory: Weak cellularity and nullity

-We can deduce the following. \begin{theorem}\NB{can the connectivity assumptions be avoided?} If $\mathscr{X}$ is pointed, connected and weakly $A$-cellular, and $\mathscr{Y}$ is pointed, connected and weakly-$B$-cellular, t hen $\mathscr{X} \wedge \mathscr{Y}$ is weakly $A \wedge B$-cellular. \end{theorem}
+We can deduce the following. \begin{theorem}\NB{can the connectivity assumptions be avoided?} If $\mathscr{X}$ is pointed, connected and weakly $A$-cellular, and $\mathscr{Y}$ is pointed, connected and weakly-$B$-cellular, then $\mathscr{X} \wedge \mathscr{Y}$ is weakly $A \wedge B$-cellular. \end{theorem}